duleorlovic/blog/_draft/2016-10-05-google-gmail-calendar-api.markdown

 Someone can break to your account simple by adding his email as recovery email.
 Than he can easily change password.

+# Gmail shortcuts

+* ? to open keyboard shortcut help
+* Ctrl+Enter to send email
+* j and k to older and newer conversation
+* o to open conversation, u to back to threadlist
+* g+a go to all mail, g+t to sent emails, g+i to inbox
+* c to compose
+* / to search